Al Nahyan Stadium

 Al-Nahyan Stadium (ملعب آل نهيان) is a multi-purpose stadium in Abu Dhabi, United Arab Emirates.
 It is also known as Al Wahda Stadium.

+Downtown Abu Dhabi with views of Al Nahyan Stadium, in 2012.

 It is currently used for football matches and is the home ground of Al Wahda.
 The stadium holds 15,894 people and was built in 1995.
 The stadium also hosted group games of the 2003 FIFA World Youth Championship.

 The stadium was renovated for the 2019 AFC Asian Cup.

 2019 AFC Asian Cup

 Al Nahyan Stadium hosted five games of the 2019 AFC Asian Cup, including a Round of 16 game.